 Germany is a country of sports enthusiasts and indeed a successful sporting nation.
-In the Olympic Games all-time medals table Germany, with 1,682 medals (as at 2014), places third behind the USA and the Russian Federation.
-Around 28 million people in Germany are members of one of the more than 91,000 sports clubs.
+In the Olympic Games all-time medals table Germany, with 1,757 medals (as at 2018), places third behind the USA and the Russian Federation.
+Around 28 million people in Germany are members of one of the roughly 91,000 sports clubs.
 Alongside their sporting duties, the clubs also assume important social and inclusive roles.
 Particularly as regards youth work and integration they reinforce values such as fair play, team spirit, and tolerance.
 Given the rising internationalisation of the population, the work done by sports clubs is becoming ever more important with a view to the social integration of migrants.
 Around 60,700 clubs have members with a migratory background in their teams.
 Overall it is safe to assume that approximately 1.7 million people with a migratory background are members of a sports club.
 Nonetheless, the group of people with a migratory background is still under-represented in organised sport.

 The German Olympic Sports Confederation is an umbrella organisation for German sport and sees itself as Germany’s largest civic group.
 It promotes top-class and grassroots sport.
 More than 20,000 of the 91,000 sports clubs it represents were founded after German Reunification in 1990.
 Founded in 1900, the German Football Association is also one of the 98 member organisations.
 The seven million members in 25,000 football clubs represent an all-time high in the Association’s history, and it is the world’s largest national sports association.